logaretm/vee-validate/docs/content/api/use-form.md

 interface FormOptions {
   validationSchema?: any; // A yup schema, or a Record<string, any> containing valid rules as `useField` initialValues?: Record<string, any>;
-  validateOnMount?: boolean;
+  initialErrors?: Record<string, string>; // a map of the form's initial error messages validateOnMount?: boolean;
 }